vincentvason/ui-toolkit/README.md

 ## Unity C# Integration
 - Custom Tag is created Unity C#.
 Using <code>UxmlElement</code>, and derived from any base tag.
 For example, <code>LocalizedButton</code> is derived from <code>Button</code> tag.
-This button is attached to the Unity Localization module, which is able to change text depends on language setting.
+This button is attached to the Unity Localization module, which can change text depending on the language setting.

 ### C#
 ```